helm/charts/README.md

 ## How Do I Install These Charts?

 Just `helm install stable/<chart>`.
-This is the default repository for Helm which is located at https://kubernetes-charts.storage.googleapis.com/ and is installed by default.
+This is the default repository for Helm v2 which is located at https://charts.helm.sh/stable/ and was installed by default prior to Helm v3.

 For more information on using Helm, refer to the [Helm documentation](https://github.com/kubernetes/helm#docs).